slateci/slateci.github.io/_posts/2021-04-06-slate-on-cloudlab.md

 ---

 CloudLab is a research platform for provisioning compute and networking resources.
-It can be easily leveraged to provide the resources upon which a SLATE cluster can run.
+It can be leveraged to provide the resources upon which a SLATE cluster can run.
 This post will outline the process of setting up this SLATE cluster.
 More information about CloudLab can be found [here](https://www.cloudlab.us/).